ramzibou0735/aerial-autonomy-stack/README.md

 ### Known Issues

+- ArduPilot CIRCLE mode for quads require to explicitly center the throttle wiht 'rc 3 1500' to keep altitude
 - Ground tracks in topic /tracks are occasionally not published
 - In ArdupilotInterface's action callbacks, std::shared_lock<std::shared_mutex> lock(node_data_mutex_); could be used on the reads of lat_, lon_, alt_
 - Command 178 MAV_CMD_DO_CHANGE_SPEED is accepted but not effective in changing speed for ArduPilot VTOL